-Number of Securities Underlying Unexercised Options at June 30, 1998 Value of Unexercised In-the-Money Options at June 30, 1998
+Number of Sounderlying U: Options at Ju: nexercised Value of Unexercised In-the-Money Options at June 30, 1998

 Name Vested Unvested Vested Unvested

-Gordon L. Stitt Stephen Haddock
+Gordon L. Stitt

+Stephen Haddock

-George Prodan Paul Romeo 210,000 420,000 \$ 783,300 \$ 1,566,600
+George Prodan 210,000 420,000 \$ 783,300 \$ 1,566,600

+Paul Romeo

+Herb Schneider

-Herb Schneider Harry Silverglide
+Harry Silverglide

 The options described in the above table were granted under Extreme's Amended 1996 Stock Option Plan.
-Options granted under this plan are immediately exercisable but vest over a four-year period with 25% vesting at the first anniversary date of the vesting date and 6.25% each quarter thereafter.
+Options granted under this plan are immediately exercisable but vest over a four-year period with 25% vesting at the first anniversary date of the vesting date and the remaining shares vesting in equal monthly increments over the following 36 months.
 In addition, the options are subject to a repurchase right in favor of Extreme which lapses ratably over four years and entitles Extreme to repurchase unvested shares at their original issuance price.
 The value of unexercised in-the-money options at June 30, 1998 were calculated on the basis of the fair market value of the underlying securities as of June 30, 1998 of \$3.75 per share, minus the per share exercise price, multiplied by the number of shares underlying the option.